plexswap/Plexswap-Docs/products/yield-farming/how-to-use-farms.md

 Yield Farming in Farms is a great way to earn WAYA rewards on PlexSwap.

-Unlike Gaya Pools, Farms require you to stake **two tokens** to get LP Tokens, which you then stake in the Farm to earn rewards.
+Unlike Crop Silos, Farms require you to stake **two tokens** to get LP Tokens, which you then stake in the Farm to earn rewards.
 This lets you earn WAYA while still keeping a position in your other tokens!

 {% hint style="warning" %}
-Yield farming can give better rewards than Gaya Pools, but it comes with a risk of **Impermanent Loss**.
+Yield farming can give better rewards than Crop Silos, but it comes with a risk of **Impermanent Loss**.
 It’s not as scary as it sounds, but it is worth learning about the concept before you get started.

 Check out this great [article about Impermanent Loss ](https://academy.binance.com/en/articles/impermanent-loss-explained)from Binance Academy to learn more.
 {% endhint %}